Buy tickets online to visit Milan Cathedral (Duomo di Milano) and the roof terraces of the largest Gothic church in the world.

 Most of the sights associated with the Duomo di Milano are open daily from 9:00 to 19:00 (last admissions 18:00).
 The cathedral may of course close for religious ceremonies but these are mostly only on high holidays inside the main church.

 The exception is the Duomo Museum which is open Thursday to Tuesday from 10:00 to 19:00.
-The museum is again closed on Wednesday (it was closed on Monday for much of 2022), no discount is given on combination tickets, as the tickets are generally valid for 72 hours for sights not requiring time-slot reservations.
+The museum is closed on Wednesday (not Monday as stated in older guides) — no discounts are given on combination tickets, as these tickets and passes are generally valid for 72 hours for sights not requiring time-slot reservations.

-Also, note that the opening hours for collection and returning audio guides are sometimes shorter than for the church itself.
+Also, note that the opening hours for collecting and returning audio guides are sometimes shorter than for the church itself.

 Tickets and Tours of Milan Cathedral

 Modest dress is required for visiting the church including for both men and women no bare shoulders or shorts.
-Sport team t-shirts are often not allowed either.
+Sports team t-shirts are often not allowed either, especially on days of major matches.

 Food and drink are not allowed inside the church.
-For many sights in Italy, 500 ml is the maximum water bottle size and lately, no water at all is permitted at many top sights.
-No luggage or large bags.
+For many sights in Italy, 500 ml is the maximum water bottle size and lately, no water at all is permitted at many top sights, especially art galleries.
+No luggage or large bags — book luggage storage in advance.

 More Tips on Milan Sights and Tickets